syncfusion-content/blazor-docs/blazor/dropdown-list/data-binding.md

 ### Expando object binding

-You can bind [ExpandoObject](https://learn.microsoft.com/en-us/dotnet/api/system.dynamic.expandoobject?view=net-5.0) data to the DropDownList component.
-The following example `ExpandoObject` is bound to the collection of vehicles data.
+Bind the [ExpandoObject](https://learn.microsoft.com/en-us/dotnet/api/system.dynamic.expandoobject?view=net-5.0) data to the DropDownList component.
+In the following example, the `ExpandoObject` is bound to the collection of vehicles data.

 {% highlight cshtml %}